ldj01/e-s-t/README.md

 ## NOTE - The products produced by this software have not been validated and are considered prototype.

-## Surface Temperature 0.4.0 Release Notes
+## Surface Temperature 1.0.0 Release Notes
-Release Date: November 2017
+Release Date: January 2018

-See git tag [st-rit-v0.4.0]
+See git tag [st-rit-v1.0.0]

 This project contains application source code for producing Surface Temperature products.